 Cube Houses, Markthal, Erasmus Bridge and modern skyline

-What is the best time of year to visit attractions in Netherlands?
+When is the best season to visit attractions in Netherlands?

 April-May for tulips and mild weather; June-August for beach and outdoor activities; year-round for museums.
 Avoid major holidays unless specifically visiting for King's Day or ADE.